Benedetta Carlini: The First Investigation

-After the first visit of the provost, Benedetta went into the trance and wrote two letters: to Ricordati and Cecchi.
+After the first visit of the provost, Carlini went into a trance-like state yet again and wrote two letters, respectively to Ricordati and Cecchi.
 But after the trance, she could remember only former, in which she asked her father confessor for permission to write directly to the provost or meet with him.
 Ricordati denied her request because if Christ wanted to communicate with the provost, he would find other means for doing so.
 But then Ricordati forwarded to Cecchi the letter that Benedetta had written to himself.
 Benedetta did not know about this, and when Cecchi came again on 7 June 1619 and asked her what she wanted to tell him, she seemed nonplussed and had nothing to say.
 The provost had examined Benedetta's stigmata again and saw a few changes.
 The wound on the right hand did not bleed when washed and dried with a towel.
 The puncture marks on the head were also dried and looked partly healed.
 The provost was perplexed, but there was nothing to be done, and the visit came to an end.
-Then he had been visited and examined Benedetta fourteen times between late May and early September.
+Fourteen further times between late May and early September were recorded.

-On June 14, the observation of stigmata revealed that some of the wounds that had almost healed the week before were now bleeding again.
-The provost ordered Benedetta to cut her hair and wash her head to make the wounds more visible.
+On 14 June, the observation of stigmata revealed that some of the wounds that had almost healed the week before were now bleeding again.
+The provost ordered Carlini to cut her hair and wash her head to make the wounds more visible.
 Benedetta was allowed to leave the room briefly to rearrange and close her garments before returning for further questioning.
-Suddenly she run back in, holding her hands to her head.
+Suddenly she ran back in, holding her hands to her head.
 "Jesus, what is this?" she exclaimed as blood gushed down her face and onto the floor.
 The visitors managed to staunch the blood with towels.
-But the examination had to be cut because Benedetta was in too much pain to continue.
-But this was not the end of the investigation, just a postponement.
+The examination had to be stopped and postponed because Benedetta was in too much pain to continue.

 In June 1619, Benedetta revealed to Father Ricordati that she had again seen Jesus in a vision.
-This time he was an angry and vengeful Christ with an unsheathed sword ready to strike.
-And he threatened to punish the people of Pescia with the plague for their grievous sins while no one was willing to ask for mercy.
+This time he was an angry and vengeful Christ with an unsheathed sword ready to strike and he threatened to punish the people of Pescia with the plague for their grievous sins while no one was willing to ask for mercy.
 Benedetta offered to pray for his mercy herself and to be the instrument of the town's salvation by spending her time in Purgatory until the day of judgment.
 Christ's anger seemed to be appeased by her words.
 He told her to continue to love him always and to arrange for processions to placate him.
 Ricordati gave her permission to organize a procession with an image of Christ at the head.